 The total body water in a fetus constitutes almost 80 % of its body weight and this gradually decreases as the fetus matures until the total body water in an adult constitutes only 55—60 % of his/ her total body weight.

 In addition, babies have 45 % of total body weight as extracellular water and 35% as intracellular water.
-This is in contrast to adults who have only 20 % body weight as extracellular water and 40 % as intracellular water.
+In contrast to this, adults have only 20 % body weight as extracellular water and 40 % as intracellular water.
 More importantly children have a higher body surface area to volume ratio compared to adults thus, they need more aggressive fluid resuscitation protocols.

 These factors are important to consider during fluid therapy and concomitant drug therapy in children.